 There is a huge range available of form guides online, making it easy for you to research your options and make sensible decisions when you bet.

 An odds comparison is where you can compare the odds from a variety of different bookmakers to make sure you’re betting on the best odds possible, giving you the most amount of profit.
-There are a number of odds comparison sites available, such as Smartbets, where you can see which bookmakers are offering which odds on any given sporting event.
+There are a number of odds comparison sites available where you can see which bookmakers are offering which odds on any given sporting event.